HarshitaGupta-610/HarshitaGupta-610/Readme.md

 # 🚀 about me

-- 🎓 B.Tech Computer Science student at IGDTUW
+- 🎓 B.Tech Computer Science Pre Final year student at IGDTUW
 - 💻 Passionate about Software Engineering, AI and Full Stack Development
 - 🧠 Interested in Machine Learning, LLMs and AI-powered applications
 - 🌱 Currently strengthening DSA and ML